Elinor Florence, Author

 Tour My Traditional Tree

-My old-fashioned traditional tree simply glitters with nostalgia, and this Christmas season I want to share some of my favourite ornaments with you.
+My traditional tree simply glitters with nostalgia, and this Christmas season I want to share some of my favourite ornaments with you.

 This is the time of year when perfectly cone-shaped, colour-matched, ribbon-draped artificial trees start to appear.

-But we still have a traditional tree, usually lopsided and tacked to the ceiling with fishing line, complete with sagging branches and shedding needles.
-Folks, that’s a traditional tree!
+But ours is usually lopsided and tacked to the ceiling with fishing line, complete with sagging branches and shedding needles.

 In case you are feeling smug about your decision to avoid killing a natural tree, may I remind you that eighty percent of all artificial trees are produced in China in factories, then shipped here using enormous amounts of fuel?
 A natural tree can be grown from seed within twenty years.

-white Christmas tree with vintage ornaments
+white Christmas tree with vintage ornaments gleams behind glass door

-Finding the Traditional Tree
+Finding the Perfect Tree

-But now, here’s my traditional tree.
 My daughter Katie, her husband Tom, and children Nora, Juliet and Jack found our traditional tree this year when they were cutting down their own.

 They have a “secret spot” for the best trees, located on Crown land, which they haven’t even revealed to me!